QLAC Qualified Longevity Annuity Contract

 7. Defer distributions

-8. Benefits to spouses and other beneficiaries
+8. Possible benefits to spouses and other beneficiaries

 QLACs are expected to become more popular and account for a larger share of annuities purchased because of the advantages discussed here.
-Does a QLAC sound like a potentially good fit in your situation?
+Does a QLAC sound like a good fit in your situation?
 Call us at 800-872-6684 for a free, no obligation conversation.
 We're here to help you.

 Q. What is a QLAC?